Niagara Falls Canada: 2 Day Itinerary for First-Time Visitors

 The Horseshoe Falls, with its breathtaking crescent shape and 54-meter (177-foot) height, is an awe-inspiring sight.
 These falls plunge 57 meters (188 feet) into the Niagara River below.

-Every time I visit, I can’t believe how close you can get to the brink of the falls.
+Every time I visit, I can’t believe how close you can actually get to the brink of the falls.
 Standing just a few meters away, the unobstructed views are truly spectacular.
 With only a small fence between you and the waterfall, you can’t help but feel the true power of the water cascading over the edge.

-Go on a Journey Behind the Falls
+3. Go on a Journey Behind the Falls

 After taking an elevator down 125 feet to the base of the falls, you’ll find two small observation decks that provide up-close views of the Horseshoe Falls.

 Being this close to the Falls is truly awe-inspiring, and you can spend as long as you like here on the observation decks.
-This is a great spot to take photos—I’ve probably taken several hundred here!
+This is a great spot to take photos – I’ve probably taken several hundred here!

-Have Lunch at Table Rock Restaurant
+4. Have Lunch at Table Rock Restaurant

 There are several great places to eat lunch close to the Horseshoe Falls, and one of the best options is the Table Rock House Restaurant, located in the Welcome Centre.
 Overlooking the falls, this restaurant offers stunning views as you dine.
-Reservations here are highly recommended during the peak season.

 Finally, just a short five-minute walk from the welcome centre is the Queen Victoria Place Restaurant.
 The restaurant also overlooks the falls and offers beautiful views in a relaxing atmosphere.
 Just note that the Queen Victoria is not open in the winter.